alefiury/SE-R-2022-SER-Track/README.md

 The Speech Emotion Recognition track aims to motivate research for SER in our community, mainly to discuss theoretical and practical aspects of SER, pre-processing and feature extraction, and machine learning models for Portuguese.
 In this task, participants must train their own models using acoustic audio features using the dataset provided called [CORAA SER version 1.0](https://github.com/rmarcacini/ser-coraa-pt-br/) composed of approximately 50 minutes of audio segments labeled in three classes: neutral, non-neutral female, and non-neutral male.
 While the neutral class represents audio segments with no well-defined emotional state, the non-neutral classes represent segments associated with one of the primary emotional states in the speaker's speech.

-The code used by the team that won first place is available in this repository.
+This repository presents the code used by our team that got first place on the SER track.

 Three key strategies make up the solution: